torvalds/linux/samples/bpf/README.rst

  make headers_install

-This will creates a local "usr/include" directory in the git/build top level directory, that the make system automatically pickup first.
+This will create a local "usr/include" directory in the git/build top level directory, that the make system will automatically pick up first.

 Compiling
 =========